 The House on the Rock is a private, family owned Attraction.
 To Ensure a safe and enjoyable experience for all of our guests, please respect the following rules and policies:

-• Outside food and beverages are not allowed anywhere past The House on the Rock admission areas and may not be consumed anywhere inside of the complex or in the restaurants/food areas.
+• Outside food, alcohol and non-sealable, non-bottled beverages are not allowed anywhere past The House on the Rock admission areas and may not be consumed anywhere inside of the complex or in the restaurants/food areas.
 Restaurants/food areas close at 3:30 pm.
-There are outside picnic tables and benches located near the camper parking lot if you choose to bring your own food and beverage.
+There are outside picnic tables and benches located near the oversized-vehicle parking lot if you choose to bring your own food and beverage.

 • The House on the Rock is a non-smoking facility.
 Smoking of tobacco, e-cigarettes or other products that produce a vapor or smoke is only allowed in marked designated outside smoking areas.

-• Only service animals assisting an individual with a disability as defined by ADA are allowed.
+• Only service animals working and performing tasks for an individual with a disability as defined by ADA are allowed.
 Comfort, therapy or emotional support animals do not meet the definition of service animals and are not permitted.
 Guests who use service animals must retain control of their animals at all times and should keep them on a leash or harness while visiting.

 • No pets are allowed.
 Please do not leave your pet in your car.
 Consider pet daycare available in Dodgeville and Spring Green.